Spray bottle in front of a wool comb with mohair on it.

 Since getting Angora goats, I have dedicated myself to learning all I can about mohair processing.
 I still have a lot to learn, but have gained valuable knowledge from fiber festivals, sheep producers in my area, books, and online resources.
 What I’ve found is that there are multiple ways to accomplish a task and the only way to really know what works best for you is experimentation.

-Processing Mohair with Wool Combs
+Processing Fiber with Wool Combs

 I have been experimenting with using wool combs to process my scoured mohair into combed top for spinning.
 I chose wool combs, instead of hand cards, because of the long staple length of my fiber and the presence of vegetable matter.

 Combing aligns the fibers for worsted spinning and removes debris in the process.
-It is time-intensive but rewarding, for more on how I use wool combs to process mohair click here to read my other article.
+It is time-intensive but rewarding.
+For more on how I use wool combs to process mohair click here to read my other article.
 Processing my own mohair has helped me to better understand and appreciate both the fiber and the animals.

 When I started processing my mohair with wool combs I did not use a lubricant.
 What I found was that the static produced made the mohair frizzy and hard to work with.